squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-workflow-24: Extension][Table of Contents] ·
 [:octicons-tag-24: 0.1.0 – present][Table of Contents support]

-The [Table of Contents] extension generates a table of contents from a Markdown document, which Material for MkDocs will render as part of the resulting page.
+The [Table of Contents] extension automatically generates a table of contents from a document, which Material for MkDocs will render as part of the resulting page.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: